Skip to main content

 Vilayati babu hai tu.

 Bondita sat, hands folded in front of the Durga idol at the Thakur dalan on the rear portion of the house, eyes closed.
 She had lit the evening lamps after the storm had passed and placed a letter she had written on the feet of the idol.
-Ever since Bondita wrote letters to her mother, she had also developed a habit of leaving letters on the feet of Maa Durga.
+Ever since Bondita wrote letters to her mother, she had also developed a habit of leaving letters at the feet of Maa Durga.
 Most of the wishes she wrote in them got fulfilled as she woke up the next morning to find the letter missing.
 It wasn't until she was thirteen that she caught Trilochan reading her letters.
 She made him swear on Maa Durga not to read her letters again.
 She had realised it was he who fulfilled her wishes.
 But now it had become a habit she couldn't let go of.
-Only the letter remained the next day, and she took it to the river to float it away in the morning hoping that it found its way to Maa Durga.
+Only the letter remained the next day, and she took it to the river to float it away in the morning, hoping that it would find its way to Maa Durga.

 Aniruddha stopped following Bihari down the stairs at the sight of the chandelier in the courtyard.
 He gestured at Bihari to go on and removed his slippers to step across the threshold into the Thakur dalan.
 The first thing he spotted was the illuminated lamps.
 The darkness around the courtyard danced as shadows from the light of the chandelier and the lamps lit at the feet of the idol.
 He walked towards it, went up the steps and folded his hands to the goddess.
 Something stirred in the wind at the feet of the idol.
 He was scared it could be a rat or mole.
 Then he noticed a piece of paper about to blow away in the wind as he picked it up and looked around.
 There was nobody there.
 He opened the paper.
 His brows shot up.
 The handwriting.
-He recognized it from the innumerable letters Jetha Moshai sent him.
+He recognised it from the innumerable letters Jetha Moshai sent him.
 Whose was it?
 He knelt down before the goddess to read the letter in the light.

 " Beloved Mother,

 You know how they always say I see the world differently.
 But never was I taught that being different is wrong.
-All I wish for is that my tribe gets the opportunity they had been denied for decades and help them achieve this dream.
+All I wish for is that my tribe gets the opportunity they have been denied for decades, and help them achieve this dream.
 I know what I am about to do tomorrow is very tough.
 And I know it's the beginning of a long battle ahead.
 But Dugga Ma, I chose this battle.
 So give me the strength to fight it.
 I feel like I am alone against the world here.
 Does anyone else think the way I do?
 Can anyone give me answers?
-Give me strength Maa.
+Give me strength, Maa.
 I need it.

 Your faithful daughter."